Macular Degeneration

 - 2 milligrams of copper as cupric oxide

-Talk with your doctor before starting this kind of vitamin regimen.
+However, concerns about the high level of vitamin A in the formula led to products with alternative ingredients that are safer.
+Talk with your doctor before starting any kind of AMD-related vitamin regimen.
 Be sure to mention if you take any other vitamins, including a multivitamin.
-Because the AREDS vitamin formula contains high doses of certain vitamins, you have to be sure you don't get too much of any particular one.
+Even the modified AREDS formulas can contain high doses of certain vitamins to avoid not getting too much of any particular one.

 Wet AMD

-One treatment is anti-VEGF therapy.
+The most common treatment for wet AMD is anti-VEGF therapy.
 When injected into the eye, these drugs may stop the growth of new abnormal blood vessels.
 They also decrease leakage from those vessels.
 Anti-VEGF therapy may even restore lost vision.

 Patients need to get injections regularly for several months to a year, and maybe longer.
 Possible side effects include: